lexey111/waitRotator/README.md

 waitRotator
 ===========

-waitRotator LESS file and example page
+waitRotator LESS file and example page.

 What is it?
 -----------
 This is set of CSS classes to make the rotating busy indicators.
-You can read more about it on my blog.
+You can read more about it on my blog (http://lexey111.blogspot.com/2013/11/waitrotator.html)

 Valid for
 ---------